G2Jose/personal_website/web/content/blog/exploring-app-user-sentiment-with-ai/index.md

 Calling OpenAI was pretty simple to do using [their official npm package](https://www.npmjs.com/package/openai).

-[Next.js](https://nextjs.org/) is something I've wanted to explore, so I chose this as the platform to build this on.
+[Next.js](https://nextjs.org/) is something I've wanted to explore, so I chose this as the platform to build on.

 I ended up with a web app where you could visit https://appreviewsai.com/apps/$APP_ID to see a list of user reviews over the past two months (this can be easily extended to support custom date ranges).
 A lazy loaded component calls the OpenAI `gpt-3.5-turbo` model to fetch the summary and display it.